boozie4/GithubProject/Files/Assignment3.md

 *  When cloning a repo, you put the already created repo onto your local machine.
 This includes its history and all of the changes made.
 When creating a new repo from scratch, the developer is starting with a clean slate, so to speak, to begin a new project.
 5. **c.
 Practice cloning a public repo from somewhere.**
 * I have done this at least once during this class.
+6. **How do you look at the status of your repo?
+What information does this give you?**
+* This is a code fence. git status
+* This command displays the status of the working directing and the staging area.
+It will display what changes have been staged, which ones have not, and which files are not being tracked by git.